bazelbuild/continuous-integration/docs/jobs.md

 ## Bootstrap and maintenance

-7 jobs control the bootstrap and maintenance of Bazel:
+3 jobs control the bootstrap and maintenance of Bazel:

-* `Github-Trigger`: a control job, launched by a Github webhook, that triggers the `Bazel` job if there is push to the master branch, to a release branch or to a release tag.
+* `Github-Trigger`: a control job, launched by a Github webhook, that triggers the `Global/pipeline` job if there is push to the master branch, to a release branch or to a release tag.
-* `Bazel`: bootstraps Bazel and triggers `Bazel-Install-Trigger`.
-* `Bazel-Install` installs Bazel on the nodes it is running on.
-* `Bazel-Install-Trigger` triggers the `Bazel-Install` on all nodes then trigger all the projects job.
-* `Bazel-Publish-Site`: build and publish the bazel.io site to GCS when the master branch is pushed.
-It is triggered by the `Bazel` job.
-* `Bazel-Release-Trigger`: `Bazel-Release-Trigger`, triggered by the `Bazel` job, determines if the current build is from a release branch or tag.
-If so, it triggers the `Bazel-Release` job.
-* `Bazel-Release` uploads the releases and sends out announcement mails.
+* `Bazel-Bechmark` and `Bazel-Push-Benchmark-Output`: are job running continously to
+* `Global/pipeline` handles the global tests as well as the release process

-All those jobs have custom configuration files that can be found in `jenkins/jobs/jobs-_Job-Name_.xml.tpl`.
+All those jobs have custom configuration files that can be found in `jenkins/jobs/*.xml.tpl`.

 ## Projects